PyThaiNLP/mudyom/README.md

-# Gozza
+# MudYom (มัดย้อม)
-A module for post-processing tokenized text with a user-defined dictionary.
+MudYom is a module for pre/post-processing text.
+It combines, aka มัด, words that should be together into one token.
+This process is done according to a user-defined dictionary.

 ## Usage (WIP)
 ```
-gazzzz --input "..." --dictionary "..." --output "..."
+mudyom-cli --input "..." --dictionary "..." --output "..."
 ```
+****
+**Remark:** Vocabs in the dictionary should be sorted from longest to shortest one.

 ### Example
 ```